cskollar/zabbix-oneview/README.md

 ## How to use

-1. Import the template file (it contains 3 templates)
+1. Import the template file (it contains 4 templates)
-2. Set the proper host group in the main template ("HPE OneView" -> enclosure AND server discovery -> host prototype -> groups)
+2. Set the proper host groups in the main template ("HPE OneView" -> enclosure, logical-enclosure, server discovery -> host prototype -> groups)
 3. Create a host for the OneView appliance (eg.: composer1.local.tld)
 4. Link the main template ("HPE OneView") to the host
 5. Assign user macros to the host (see below)

-The other two tepmlates ("HPE OneView Enclosure", "HPE OneView Server") are automatically assigned to the created hosts by llds.
+The other 3 tepmlates (HPE OneView Enclosure, HPE OneView Logical Enclosure, HPE OneView Server) are automatically assigned to the created hosts by llds.

 #### These following settings are required on the OneView host by user macros: